Porting PnP and Power Management

 - Surprise-Removal Sequence

-For a complete list of the callbacks that correspond to each minor PnP and power IRP code, see WDM IRPs and KMDF Event Callback Functions.
+For a complete list of the callbacks that correspond to each minor PnP and power IRP code, see WDM IRPs and WDF Event Callback Functions.

 For more information about supporting PnP and power management in a framework-based driver, see the following topics: